ZihuiCheng/MI-DDI/README.md

 ## Usage
 ### Input
-The sample data in the data folder, including the number in the DrugBank database, Corresponding smiles sequence， and the type of DDI.
+The sample data in the data folder, including the number in the DrugBank database, Corresponding smiles sequence, and the type of DDI.

 ### Train and test
 python train.py &lt;parameters&gt;